 Once again, ensure that you are using the right size of a crate.
 This way, your dog will not have the opportunity to pee in the crate.
 However, if you have to leave the house for a few hours, this can be challenging.
 You might consider covering the crate’s floor with paper pads so that you can easily remove them when you get back.

 This is probably the single but super important thing you should do once you make up your mind to get a dog.
 You must be able to align his schedule with your schedule.
 This way, you will be able to estimate when he is likely to want to go to the bathroom.

 A good routine with your dog should include feeding time, exercise as well as playtime.
 Not only will you be in control but you will ensure that your dog does not get stressed.
 Keeping up with the change of routines can be quite hectic for your dog.

-Also, take him to potty whenever he wakes up from naps.
-Monitor his night time potty behavior and ensure that you wake him up at night to go potty.
+Also, take him to the potty whenever he wakes up from naps.
+Monitor his nighttime potty behavior and ensure that you wake him up at night to go potty.
 This way, you will be training him that at certain times, he needs to visit the potty area.

 Feed your dog on a consistent schedule and you will never have to worry about house-soiling accidents.
 Dogs are very particular when it comes to schedules.
 Ensure that you are feeding your puppy the right amount of food as well as foods of high quality.
 This includes the treats and the snacks that he gets to eat during the day.

 6. Slowly give your dog access to different parts of the house